atzoriandrea/Demographic-Bias-in-Deep-Face-Recognition-in-The-Wild/README.md

 # Demographic Bias in Deep Face Recognition in The Wild

-This is the official repository of the paper entitled "Demographic Bias in Deep Face Recognition in The Wild", which is currently under review on JSTSP (Journal of Selected Topics on Signal Processing).
+This is the official repository of the paper entitled "Demographic Bias in Deep Face Recognition in The Wild", published in: IEEE Journal of Selected Topics in Signal Processing ( Volume: 17, Issue: 3, May 2023)

+The original paper is available <a href="https://ieeexplore.ieee.org/document/10054108" target="_blank">here</a>.

 <br>
 <div align="center">
  <img src="src/2_face_recognition/images/overview.png"  width="750" alt="Pipeline Overview"/>